-X OUR LADY & ST JOSEPH’S 100 CLUB –The December draw (the December £50.00 bonus prize!) will take place after the 11.00am Mass, today, Sunday, December 9th, in OLHC Parish Hall.
+X OUR LADY & ST JOSEPH’S 100 CLUB - the March draw will take place today, Sunday, March 17th, after the 11.00 Mass.

 X THE MORE PEOPLE come into church to pray with our Lord, and to our Lord, present in his Holy Sacrament, the better.
 Our Lady Help of Christians is once again usually open throughout the day (except Sunday afternoons) - so, you to whom it belongs, do use this, God’s House of Prayer, for what it was built for: to house the prayers of the People of God, and his sacramental presence.

 X QUIZ NIGHT (or should that be “NITE”?) - SPUC are holding a Quiz Night at Hythe Catholic Church Hall next Saturday, March 23rd, at 7.00pm.
 It costs £5.00 per person, and table maximum is eight people.
 Refreshments are provided.
 Please come and support this very worthy cause!
 Please ring Pam all for further information, on 01303 278394